 The Company designates pay-floating interest rate swaps as fair value hedges of fixed-rate borrowings effectively converting fixed-rate borrowings to variable rate borrowings indexed to LIBOR.
-As of October 1, 2016 and October 3, 2015, the total notional amount of the Company's pay-floating interest rate swaps was \$8.3 billion and \$6.4 billion, respectively.
-The following table summarizes adjustments related to fair value hedges included in "Interest income/(expense), net" in the Consolidated Statements of Income.
+As of September 30, 2017 and October 1, 2016, the total notional amount of the Company's pay-floating interest rate swaps was \$8.2 billion and \$8.3 billion, respectively.
+The following table summarizes adjustments related to fair value hedges included in "Interest expense, net" in the Consolidated Statements of Income.

-20 016 2015 2014 Gain (loss) on interest rate swaps \$ 18 \$ 60 \$ (38) Gain (loss) on hedged borrowings (18) (60) 38
+2017 2016 2015 Gain (loss) on interest rate swaps \$ (211) \$ 18 \$ 60 Gain (loss) on hedged borrowings 211 (18) (60)

-In addition, the Company realized net benefits of \$94 million, \$97 million and \$93 million for fiscal years 2016, 2015 and 2014, respectively, in "Interest income/(expense), net" related to the pay-floating interest rate swaps.
+In addition, the Company realized net benefits of \$35 million, \$94 million and \$97 million for fiscal years 2017, 2016 and 2015, respectively, in "Interest expense, net" related to pay-floating interest rate swaps.

 The Company may designate pay-fixed interest rate swaps as cash flow hedges of interest payments on floating-rate borrowings.
 Pay-fixed swaps effectively convert floating rate borrowings to fixed-rate borrowings.
 The unrealized gains or losses from these cash flow hedges are deferred in AOCI and recognized in interest expense as the interest payments occur.
-The Company did not have pay-fixed interest rate swaps that were designated as cash flow hedges of interest payments at October 1, 2016 or at October 3, 2015, and gains and losses related to pay-fixed swaps recognized in earnings for fiscal years 2016, 2015 and 2014 were not material.
+The Company did not have pay-fixed interest rate swaps that were designated as cash flow hedges of interest payments at September 30, 2017 or at October 1, 2016, and gains and losses related to pay-fixed swaps recognized in earnings for fiscal years 2017, 2016 and 2015 were not material.